RoadieHQ/marketing-site/content/docs/tech-insights/introduction/index.md

 ## Prerequisites

 - Roadie Tech Insights is a paid add-on.
 If you are not sure about whether or not you have it or would like to include it, please reach out to our sales team.
 - You must be an administrator for your Roadie instance to enable and manage Tech Insights.
+See (access section for more details.)[#users-access]

 ## Enable Roadie Tech Insights